sudswas/membw-automation-scripts/README.md

 node.

-Note: In addition to running this script, ./nova-12.0.0-py2.7.egg-info/entry_points.txt should be updated with the following entry:
+Note: In addition to running this script, ./nova-12.0.0-py2.7.egg-info/entry_points.txt should be updated with the following entry on each of the compute nodes:

 ```
 [nova.compute.monitors.membw]